vaxdata22/NoSQL-and-Big-Data-demonstration/projects/Hive-DW.md

 ```
 ![hive-dw1](../screenshots/hive/hive-pic1.png)

 Four (4) CSV files, “artistes.csv”, “songs.csv”, “albums.csv”, and “labels.csv” have been created for the purpose of this task to contain 50, 54, 53, and 37 rows of data respectively.
+See the datasets [here](../hive-dw-datasets).
 These files were placed in the Hadoop environment (the commands were run from the terminal):
 ```
 hdfs dfs -put artistes.csv